RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/new-cluster-setup.md

 1. If you purchased a cluster key, use the **Cluster authentication** page to enter the key.
 Otherwise, you get the trial license by default.
 Read the product Terms and Conditions and click **Next.**
-1. Click **OK** to confirm that you are aware of the SSL certificate replacement for the server, and proceed through the browser warning.
+1. Click **OK** to confirm that you are aware of the replacement of the HTTPS SSL certificate on the node, and proceed, and proceed through the browser warning.
 1. Use the **Set admin credentials** page to enter the credentials of the cluster administrator.
 These credentials are required in order to add nodes to the cluster, and to regularly log in to the cluster